vkbo/novelWriter/README.md

 ### Dependencies

-Dependencies can be installed from PyPi with:
+Dependencies can generally be installed from PyPi with:
 ```bash
 pip install pyqt5 lxml pyenchant
 ```